QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 #### git commit

-Create a commit with all staged files.
+Create a commit with all the staged files.
 Every commit must have a message explaining what's in the commit.

 ```ps
 # open "vim" to enter the message